welpo/osc.garden/content/blog/data-analysis-music-streaming/index.md

 ## Distribution of payments per service

+Streaming platforms don’t have a fixed pay rate.
+Factors like the listener's geographic location, their subscription status (paid or free user), and the overall streaming volume from the listener's region affect the pay rate.

-The average pay rate doesn’t tell the whole story: how spread are the payments around this mean?
+Thus, the average pay rate doesn’t tell the whole story: how spread are the payments around the calculated mean?
 Does this differ by service?

 <details>
 <summary>Click to view code</summary>